Monday, December 28, 2009

 So I didn't shove Sarah's book at her and encourage her to read it.
 She found it when the time was right for her, in between readings of the Lightning Thief, Sisters Grimm and Twilight series.
 I'm so glad she did.

+There's not much more satisfying for me as a parent than seeing my kid discover something great on her own.
 When Emily entered my studio and started talking, I listened.
 Then I started taking notes, typing what she was saying.
 With her permission I mailed her stream-of-consciousness review to Sarah, who responded with a lovely note and an offer to mail a signed bookplate.

 So I am happy.